What have I found?

-Information is relevant when you can answer your research question.
+Information is relevant if it can answer your research question.
 You can ask yourself the following questions:

 - Does the information answer your research question?

 - Does the information give a general impression?
-Or does the info include exceptions and specific areas?
+Or does it address exceptions or specific areas?

-Does the quality of the information meet your needs?
+- Does the quality and level of the information meet your needs?

-Information is reliable if you can be sure that it is correct.
-Two factors are of importance: credibility and objectivity.
-Ask yourself the following questions to assess if the information is reliable.
+Information is reliable if you can trust the information to be correct.
+Credibility and objectivity are important here.
+Ask yourself the following questions to assess whether the information is reliable:

 - Is the information still valid?
-Has the content been kept up-to-date?
+Is the content outdated?

 - Is the information still correct?
 Does it match other sources?

-- Is there is an overview of sources that you used (list of literature)?
+- Is there is an overview of the sources used (literature list)?